-- A governance model for the concept and master planning.
-One approach is for this to be facilitated by Melton Shire Council through a community hub steering committee. - The development of community hub concept plans and major and neighbourhood activity centre plans. - Master plans that provide detail for the delivery of the concept - Community facilities that have traditionally had single purpose functions (schools, sporting facilities, pre-schools) should be planned to respond to a wider range of community needs. - Community facilities should include appropriate and flexible spaces which match the needs of the community in which it is located, and the services and programs identified to operate from it and can respond to changing needs of the community. - Community hubs should be designed to maximise sharing opportunities and integrated community facilities, and provide opportunities for services and clubs to co-locate. - Design of community hubs, which include activity centres should be undertaken in consultation with the local community in which it is to be located, and the service providers likely to operate from
+- Governance arrangements and engagement is an important part of identifying, discussing and resolving issues around facility design, ownership, leasing, capital works funding, service delivery funding, management and maintenance and upgrade over time. - Coordination will be greatly assisted by the establishment of: - A governance model for the concept and master planning.
+One approach is for this to be facilitated by Melton Shire Council through a community hub steering committee. - The development of community hub concept plans and major and neighbourhood activity centre plans. - Master plans that provide detail for the delivery of the concept plans. - Community facilities that have traditionally had single purpose functions (schools, sporting facilities, pre-schools) should be planned to respond to a wider range of community needs. - Community facilities should include appropriate and flexible spaces which match the needs of the community in which it is located, and the services and programs identified to operate from it and can respond to changing needs of the community. - Community hubs should be designed to maximise sharing opportunities and integrated community facilities, and provide opportunities for services and clubs to co-locate. - Integrated community facilities should be designed to maximise opportunities for sharing of common spaces (reception, meeting rooms, toilets, storage, consulting rooms) between some or all providers/users where synergies exist. - Design of community hubs, which include activity centres should be undertaken in consultation with the local community in which it is to be located, and the service providers likely to operate from it.

-These statements apply to community hubs, (which include major and neighbourhood activity centres) identified on Plan 10 - Community
+These statements apply to community hubs, (which include major and neighbourhood activity centres) identified on Plan 10 - Community Facilities.